JaimeHyland/family_shopping_list_v1/README.md

 <!-- TOC --><a name="the-database-structure"></a>
 ### The database structure

-I decided that the most convenient and forward-looking way to implement the above requirements (and possible future requirement) at the back end was to base the system on two main tables:
+I decided that the most convenient and forward-looking way to implement the above requirements (and possible future requirements) at the back end was to base the system on essentially two main tables:
-- a Product table, listing all the articles approved for inclusion in the shopping list
+- a Product table, listing all the articles approved for inclusion in the shopping list;
-- a ListItem table (the actual shopping list), in which a new record is created every time a new item is added to the shopping list by picking a product to be bought
+- a ListItem table (the actual shopping list), in which a new record is created every time a new item is added to the shopping list by picking a product to be bought from the curated product table.

-The other two tables (Category and Shop - see below) are designed exclusively (for the moment) to group the records in the Product and ListItem table to make it easier for the user to create the shopping list and to read and update the shopping list while out shopping.
+The other two tables (Category and Shop - see below) are (for the moment) designed exclusively to group the records in the Product and ListItem table to make it easier for the user to create the shopping list and to read and update the shopping list while out shopping.

 This simple structure should allow the user to pick products out from a pre-existing product list and add them to the shopping list, change the quantity of the item required, add notes for shoppers, etc..
 Some users (the adults) should be able to add, remove and modify product records on the product list, thus managing the sorts of thing that can end up on the shopping list.
+The process for ordinary users to remove product records is not yet fully implemented.

 When a shopping list item is either bought or cancelled, it will stop appearing on the shopping list (for details, see below), but it will not be removed from the database.
 This is so that the Shopping List App will always contain a record of a purchase or cancellation, along with any notes a user enters into a shopping list record.
-This might allow the App manager to see how many, say, blocks of white cheddar were bought in the previous month, for example.
+This might in the future allow the App manager to see how many, say, blocks of white cheddar were bought in the previous month, for example.
 In the future too, such details as purchase price might be added as new fields to the model and can be used as a permanent record of purchases, with all the information one might require to assess costs and other details of the family's purchasing patterns.

-It may even provide a first step to integrating electronic receipts into the list.
+It may even provide a logical basis upon which the first steps towards integrating electronic receipts into the App in a useful way.

-So, there is only one ongoing and ever-changing shopping list, that has products added to it and removed from it as they are bought or cancelled.
-Removal from the shopping list, however, does not mean deletion from the ListItem table; a list item being marked as bought or cancelled merely changes the value in the appropriate boolean field, with the effect that the item will disappear from the list (for details, see below).
+So, what we have is one and only one ongoing and ever-changing shopping list, which has products added to and removed from it as they are bought or cancelled.
+It's worth repeating, however, that removal from the shopping list does not mean deletion from the ListItem table; a list item being marked as bought or cancelled merely changes the value in the appropriate boolean field, with the effect that the item will disappear from the list, but may still be accessed in future in other ways by users for a variety of purposes (for details, see below).

 It should be noted (and this applies to all models in the App Database) that even if a record is actually 'deleted' from the App, it is not ordinarily completely deleted from the database.
 What happens is that it loses its currency: that is to say, the flag 'current' in the database record, which is set by default to True is changed to False.
 All records whose boolean value 'current' is False are completely ignored by the App.
-Where they need to be restored for some reason or another, only the Superuser can do so using Django's Admin feature.
+Where they need to be restored for any reason, only the Superuser can do so using Django's Admin feature.

 It is also possible for Superusers to delete records, but they shouldn't do so except in cases where there is absolutely no alternative.

 #### Grouping and filtering products and shopping list items
-The other bespoke tables of the database are as follows:
+The two other bespoke tables of the database are as follows:
 - Shop
 - Category